TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Complementary Materials

-The biggest weakness of the Exponential mechanism is the complexity in calculating the score function and sampling from the probability distribution.
-It requires computing the Euclidean distance between every pair of locations in the location space, which is computationally expensive for large-scale spaces. \ In ATP and NGram, the location space for perturbation changes at each time step, meaning that the score functions need to be recomputed at each perturbation, resulting in $\mathcal{O}(m)$ time complexity for each perturbation, where $m$ is the size of the location space.
+The biggest limitation of the Exponential mechanism is the complexity in calculating the score function and sampling from the probability distribution.
+Before perturbing location $x$, the Exponential mechanism requires computing the score function $d(x,y)$ for every possible location $y$ in the location space.
+If the location space has $m$ locations, the time complexity of computing the score function for a single location is $\mathcal{O}(m)$, which is computationally expensive for large-scale spaces. \ Moreover, ATP's dynamic strategy to constrain the location space for perturbation makes it need to recompute the score function for each location, resulting in $\mathcal{O}(m)$ time complexity, where $m$ is the size of the location space.

-The complexity of sampling from the Exponential mechanism is also $\mathcal{O}(m)$, as it needs to sample from an $m$-piece cumulative distribution function (CDF) at each perturbation.
+The complexity of sampling from the Exponential mechanism is also $\mathcal{O}(m)$, as its cumulative distribution function (CDF) is an $m$-piece function.
+Sampling requires comparing a random number with the CDF values of all $m$ locations.

-In contrast, we will see that piecewise-based perturbation mechanisms in \ours do not require score functions, and they sample from a $3$-piece CDF at each perturbation, resulting in a negligible constant time complexity, i.e. $\Theta(1)$, for each perturbation.
+In contrast, we have seen that piecewise-based perturbation mechanisms in \ours do not require score functions, and they sample from a $3$-piece CDF at each perturbation, resulting in a negligible constant time complexity, i.e. $\Theta(1)$, for each perturbation.